raciat/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 [SWC-115](https://swcregistry.io/docs/SWC-115) Using `tx.origin` variable for authorization could make a contract vulnerable if an authorized account calls into a malicious contract.
 Therefore, `tx.origin` is not being used for authorization, `msg.sender` is being used instead.

+### Function Default Visibility

+[SWC-100](https://swcregistry.io/docs/SWC-100) Functions that do not have a function visibility type specified are `public` by default.
+To avoid this, all written functions have accessibility modifier specified, in this case to be: `public`, `internal` or `private`.